-How do you diagnose EGUS?
 Gastroscopy is the only reliable method for definitively identifying gastric ulceration.
-It involves the horse being starved from the night before and then passing a narrow video endoscope into the stomach, under sedation, to visualise the stomach lining.
+It involves passing a narrow video-endoscope into the stomach, under sedation, to visualise the stomach lining.
 This is a very minimally invasive procedure, which is usually well tolerated.